elB4RTO/LogDoctor/README.md

 ##### Note

-For the ones who don't know, *SHA256* produces an irreversible hash, which means that no information about the file can be retrieved from the hash.<br/>
+If you don't know, *SHA256* produces an irreversible hash, which means that no information about the file can be retrieved from the hash.<br/>
 You have full control on the hashes database (same as for the logs-data database): you can move, delete, view or edit it the way you want (but you must keep the original file-name).<br/>
 LogDoctor will **never** grab and/or use any information about you or the usage you make of it.
-Feel free.

 <br/>